PopaVadim/Kali-Linux-Lab-in-AWS/README.md

 <br/>

 <b>In our attempt to connect through SSH to our Kali Linux VM we received a Warning: UNPROTECTED PRIVATE KEY FILE.<b/><br/><br/>
-<b>Since the private key can leak, we received the bad permission result and we will not be able to SSH into our VM.
+<b>Since the private key can leak, we received a bad permission result and we will not be able to SSH into our VM.
 To fix it we used the command *chmod 0400* and reference they key *"Linux Kali".*<b/><br/>
 <b>After running the command we were able to successfully connect to our Kali Linux VM.<b/>
 <br/><br/>
 <br/><br/>